marmal88/Cars/README.md

 ### 3.2 Pre-processing steps
 - As the bounding box data allowed for a closer crop of the target image
 - Created a toggle to allow for training of images either cropped to bounding box or not
-  - Generally found that cropping the image allowed for better inference
+  - Generally found that cropping the image did not improve the inference

 ### 3.3 Configurations
 - Config file provided to allow for customization of the training.